Shop With Confidence: FREE Growing & Glowing Promise

 Dwarf fruit trees benefit from permanent staking.
 This is especially true if you will be planting in an open area that is exposed to wind.

 Beyond Apples, other dwarf trees can be staked for full production without fear of breaking.
-Apple and Cherry and even Pear trees that are trained to a central leader can be staked long-term.
+Apple, Cherry, and even Pear trees that are trained to a central leader can be staked long-term.

 Most semi-dwarf fruit trees may require only a year or two of support.
 However, Dwarf Apples should be fitted with a permanent anchoring system to stand up to high winds.